-"Figuratively," she corrected.
+"Figuratively," she said.
 "You know.
 Goodbye to the whole fantasy, the crush, the infatuation.
 Whatever you want to call this whole 'I love Spock' bull.
 Adios.
 Sayonara.
 Good riddance.
 Don't let the door hit you on the way out.
-Get the hell out of--"
+Get the hell out of—"

 "I believe I grasp the concept."
 He turned back to the wall.